Suppan/Humdrum-Analysis-of-370-Bach-Chorales/README.md

 ----
+[^1]: to view the choral on 2 systems use the filter 'satb2gs' inside the VerovioHumdrumViewer

-[^1]: to run the code inside the terminal you have to install humdrum first!
+[^2]: to run the code inside the terminal you have to install humdrum first!
-[^2]: create the folder 'res7a' (same level as the 'kern/' folder) first
+[^3]: create the folder 'res7a' (same level as the 'kern/' folder) first